OdedMous/Sepsis-RL/README.md

 # Sepsis-RL

+## Goal

-Reinforcement Learning (RL) is a machine learning paradigm that is used to learn optimal sequential decisions in dynamic environments.
-In the case of septic management, RL can be used to discover treatment strategies for septic patients in ICUs that eventually improve their chances of survival.
-Unlike fixed protocols, RL continuously incorporates real-time patient information at each decision-making step, which allows it to personalize its treatment recommendations in response to the specific patient's changing condition.
-In this project, we reimplemented the methodology from the paper “The Artificial Intelligence Clinician Learns Optimal Treatment Strategies for Sepsis in Intensive Care” by Komorowski et al. [3], which applies an offline RL algorithm to patient data
+In this project, I reimplemented the methodology from the paper [“The Artificial Intelligence Clinician Learns Optimal Treatment Strategies for Sepsis in Intensive Care”](https://www.nature.com/articles/s41591-018-0213-5) by Komorowski et al.

+- This work utilized an offline Reinforcement Learning algorithm to discover treatment strategies for septic patients in ICUs that may improve their chances of survival

+- The methodology includes discretizing the state and action spaces into finite sets and then applying the Policy Iteration algorithm for learning an optimal value function.
+Model evaluation is conducted using the Weighted Importance Sampling method.

 ![Sepsis-RL](https://github.com/OdedMous/Sepsis-RL/blob/main/images/RL%20framework.png)